celestiaorg/docs/docs/nodes/itn-deploy-light.md

 1. Setup Your Celestia Light Node
 2. Perform Data Availability Sampling (DAS).
-3. How to find your light node id is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo).
+3. How to find your light Node ID is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo).
 4. Make sure that the wallet address the node uses is funded.
   To find your auto generated wallet by your node, use